hackupc/thegame/readme.md

 - **challenge:** Challenge to add this reaction.
 - **type:** Reaction can be happy (vote>5) or sad (vote<=5).
 - **image:** Image to display when the hacker votes.

+## FAQ
+### The ranking chart does not update.
+What's happening?
+It's because it has a 60 second timeout of cache loading.
+If necessary, add the `force_update=true` query parameter to bypass this timeout.